 - Two weeks: presurgical treatment for nasoalveolar molding, if indicated.
 Visits to dental clinic every one to two weeks until cleft lip repair.

 - Two to four months: first visit with craniofacial team

 - Three to six months: cleft lip repair

 - 15 to 18 months: craniofacial team visit

 - Five to fourteen years: craniofacial team visit every one to two years, possible revision of lip/nose

 - Fifteen to twenty years: craniofacial team visit every two years, consider final correction of external nose and septum

-Parents should expect two surgeries within the first year and a half after birth: cleft lip repair and cleft palate repair.
+Parents should expect one surgery within the first year and a half after birth, for cleft lip repair.

 Before surgery, our specialists sometimes recommend Naso-Alveolar Molding (NAM), which is a special technique to bring the gums and lip together with special dental molds and tape.
 The dentist will take the impression of your baby’s mouth in our office and create the appliance.
 We have found this makes the surgery easier and provides the best possible result.